wp-plugins/simpleflickr/readme.txt

 == Frequently Asked Questions ==

+= My page/post is blank in Firefox but it is showing up in Internet Explorer.
+What gives? =

+Please check your height settings for the plugin.
+In Firefox a setting of 100% height only works if all parent elements also have height set at 100%.
+This seems to be the cause of things showing up blank when viewing a page or post with the plugin.

+= I am unable to authorize this plugin with my Flickr account.
+What do I do? =

+Please read the instructions located on the SimpleFlickr settings page.
+The process to authorize this plugin with your Flickr account is straight-forward you just need to follow the instructions.

+= How do you get rid of the whitespace? =

+This was an issue with the SimpleViewer flash applicaiton and has been resolved as of version 1.8.5.
+This version is part of SimpleFlickr version 3.0.

 = Where can I get more information? =

 Please visit [the official website](http://www.joshgerdes.com/projects/simpleflickr-plugin/ "SimpleFlickr") for the latest information on this plugin.